Exponential Separations in the Energy Complexity of Leader Election: Deterministic Lower Bounds

-\begin{proof} Suppose we have an algorithm for \SuccessfulCommunication{} running in $\tau$ time.
-Fixing $n=2$, we represent the behavior of the algorithm on the device with ID $i$ as a binary decision tree $\mathcal{T}_i$.
-Each node in $\mathcal{T}_i$ is labeled with an action in $\{T,L,I\}$.
-An $I$ (\idle) node has one left child and no right child; a $T$ (\send) node has two children, a left one indicating collision-free transmisssion and a right one indicating a collision.
-An $L$ node has two children, a left one indicating silence and a right one indicating the transmission of some message (and the termination of the algorithm).
+\begin{proof} It suffices to show that the energy cost of any deterministic algorithm for \SuccessfulCommunication{} is $\Omega(\log \log N)$.
+Suppose we have an algorithm $\mathcal{A}$ for \SuccessfulCommunication{} running in $\tau$ time when $n=2$.
+We represent the behavior of the algorithm on the device with ID $i$ as a binary decision tree $\mathcal{T}_i$.
+Each node in $\mathcal{T}_i$ is labeled by $T$ (\send), $L$ (\listen), or $I$ (\idle).
+An $I$-node has one left child and no right child; a $T$-node has two children, a left one indicating collision-free transmission, and a right one indicating a collision; an $L$-node has two children, a left one indicating silence, and a right one indicating that the device receives a message.
+Notice that the algorithm terminates once a device reaches the right child of an $L$-node in the decision tree.

-The left-right ordering of children is meaningless but {\em essential} to making the following arguments work.
-Suppose that we run the algorithm on devices with IDs $\alpha$ and $\beta$, and halt the algorithm at the first time $t$ in which successful communication occurs.
-We claim the paths taken through $\mathcal{T}_\alpha$ and $\mathcal{T}_\beta$ are encoded by the same sequence of $t-1$ left/right turns.
+The left-right ordering of children is meaningless but {\em essential} to making the following argument work.
+Suppose that we run $\mathcal{A}$ on two devices with IDs $\alpha$ and $\beta$.
+Let $t$ be the first time a successful communication occurs.
+We claim that the paths in $\mathcal{T}_\alpha$ and $\mathcal{T}_\beta$ corresponding to the execution of $\mathcal{A}$ have exactly the same sequence of $t-1$ left turns and right turns.
 At any time slot before $t$ the possible actions performed by $\{\alpha,\beta\}$ are $\{I,I\}, \{I,T\}, \{I,L\}, \{L,L\}, \{T,T\}$.
-In all cases, both $\alpha$ and $\beta$ branch to the left, except for $\{T,T\}$, in which case they both branch right.
-At time $t$ the actions are $\{T,L\}$ and it is only here that they branch in opposite directions.
+In all cases, both $\alpha$ and $\beta$ branch to the left child, except for $\{T,T\}$, where they both branch to the right child.
+At time $t$ the actions of the two devices are $\{T,L\}$, and it is only here that they branch in different directions.
 See Figure~\ref{subfig:adapt}.